 By good grooming I mean the bare essentials:

-- Even skin-tone – if you need to (and most of us do as we get older) wear a BB cream or foundation
+- Even skin-tone – if you need to (and most of us do as we get older) wear a BB cream and lipstick, even a nude one if you don’t like colour.

-- Mascara – it will “wake you up” and frame your eyes
+- Mascara will “wake you up” and frame your eyes

 - Some blush if you are pale

-- And don’t forget nourished hands and manicured nails.
+- And don’t forget hand cream – nourished hands and manicured nails.

-When working with older ladies, I most often deal with women who want to have an updated wardrobe but who are afraid of looking like “mutton dressed as lamb” and so they stay with the same styles of blouses/tops (often loose fitting) and often in the same boring neutral colours, especially white.
+When working with older ladies over forty, I most often deal with women who want to have an updated wardrobe but who are afraid of looking like “mutton dressed as lamb” and so they stay with the same styles of blouses/tops (often loose fitting) and often in the same boring neutral colours, especially white.

 My advice from the outset for these ladies is that the only times you can resemble mutton dressed like lamb is when you, for example,